 The verdict on forearm curls: How effective are they?

-Wrist curls of all kinds are a useful isolation exercise for building lean muscle and developing strength in your lower arms.
+Prone wrist curls of all kinds are a useful isolation exercise for building lean muscle and developing strength in your lower arms.
 The key is to always use the proper form so that you stay injury-free and get the most out of each set and workout.